 I told you I was gonna starting bringing it.
 Just sign-up for the Open already!

-Speaking (again, sorry not sorry) of the Open - are you registered?
-Click here and here to read the main details of how we'll run the Open at Arena Ready, and then head over to the CrossFit Games page to register (please select Arena Ready as BOTH your affiliate and your team).
+Speaking (sorry not sorry) of the Open - are you registered?
+Click here to read the main details of how we'll run the Open at Arena Ready, and then head over to the CrossFit Games page to register (please select Arena Ready as your affiliate when registering).

 James Clear - entrepreneur, weightlifter, and travel photographer - once wrote a blog post on the value of measuring important areas of our life.
 It's a quick read and an important message that resonates with those of us who follow CrossFit as an observable, repeatable, and measurable training & fitness program - and who use The Open as a measure of exactly how far we've come, and how far we still have to go.
 The concept can extend beyond your training, and into other areas of your life which you deem important.